 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.20.5.

-Ensure that when the identifier that a method uses is identical to an identifier in the class that the correct identifier is used through the use or non-use of “this”.
+Ensure that when the identifier that a method uses is identical to an identifier in the class that the correct identifier is used through the use or non-use of this.

 Choose unique names for any publicly visible identifiers, public utility classes, interfaces, and packages.